Is perturbative study of ground-state correlations valid?: Results

 where $\alpha$ satisfies $\cos2\alpha=1/\chi$.
 The HF ground state in this case is often called the 'deformed' HF (DHF) state and is given by $|{\rm DHF(\alpha)}\rangle=\prod_{p=1}^Na^+_{-p}|0\rangle$.

 The 2p--2h component $C_{pp'-p-p'}$ of $C_2$, the occupation probability $n_p$ of the upper state and the ground-state energy $E_{\rm tot}$ calculated in PA (dotted line) and TDDM (dot-dashed line) are shown, respectively, in figs. \ref{pert4C}--\ref{pert4E} as functions of $\chi$ for $N=4$.
 The TDDM equations eqs. (\ref{n}) and (\ref{C2}) are solved by using the adiabatic method \cite{ts2017}.
 The solid lines depict the exact values.
 The TDDM results are in good agreement with the exact solutions.
 The results in PA for $C_{pp'-p-p'}$ start to deviate from the exact values around $\chi=0.5$.
-Since the energy of the 2p--2h configuration estimated from the exact energy of the second excited state is unchanged in the case of $N=4$, the deviation of the PA results is solely explained by the $B$ term in eq. (\ref{B}), that is, the decrease of the occupation factor $(1-n_p)(1-n_{p'})n_{-p}n_{-p'}$ with increasing $n_p$.
+Since the energy of the 2p--2h configuration estimated from the exact energy of the second excited state is unchanged in the case of $N=4$, the deviation of the PA results from the exact values is solely explained by the $B$ term in eq. (\ref{BoE}), that is, the decrease of the occupation factor $(1-n_p)(1-n_{p'})n_{-p}n_{-p'}$ with increasing $n_p$ and decreasing $n_{-p}$ .
 The ground-state energy $E_{\rm tot}$ in PA remains close to the exact values till $\chi=1$ where $n_p$ and $C_{pp'-p-p'}$ in PA deviate about 20 \% from the exact values.
 This is due to the cancellation of errors in the single-particle part and the interaction part of $E_{\rm tot}$.
 As can be seen in figs. \ref{pert4C}-\ref{pert4E}, the perturbative expressions are valid for $\chi<0.5$ where PA gives ${\mathcal N}<1.077$, meaning the genuine perturbative region.
+At $\chi=1$ the value of $n_p$ is $0.083$, the error of $n_p$ is 26 \% and ${\mathcal N}=1.333$.
+The error of PA to this extent might be tolerable.